datastaxdevs/workshop-intro-streaming-and-cdc/lab1/get-familiar.md

     "sample"
     ```

     Using the default configurations for Pulsar, a default tenant named "public" is automatically created.
 A tenant is a logical area dedicated (ie: secured) for a specific use.
 Think of tenants in terms of a product or line of business (although it could be as granular as you like).
-We wil be using this tenant name throughout the lab.
+We will be using this tenant name throughout the lab.

 1. List preloaded namespaces within the public tenant